 - Engagement in research project development

-- Teaching as an assistant in 1st year, shared or responsibility for a class (2nd year)
+- Teaching as an assistant; from the second year, shared or responsibility for a class

-- Work with a primary mentor and secondary adviser
+- Work with a primary mentor and secondary advisor

 - Departmental candidacy examination, which includes a written and oral examination.